 Bedfordshire has a complex mix of volume crime, serious crimes, drugs, gangs and terrorism threats.
 Every day our officers meet threats, harm and risks like those in large cities.
 In the year to December 2017 the force recorded over 46,800 crimes (an increase of nine per cent), and answered more than 487,000 calls for service (up over 10 per cent).

 Among all English police forces, Bedfordshire receives one of the lowest Government grants per head of population, and is in the lowest quartile for budget and police officers per head of population, and for council tax levels.

-We cover 477 square miles, serve a population of around 550,000 and employ in the region of 1,060 Police Officers, 756 police staff and 65 Police Community Support Officers (PCSOs).
+We employ in the region of 1,060 Police Officers, 756 police staff and 65 Police Community Support Officers (PCSOs).